TonyBUK/AoC/2016/Day10/readme.md

 - Store a separate list of bots to store which chips they're holding, and what commands should be performed if they're holding two chips
 - Store a separate list of Output Bins to store which chips they're holding
+- Store a Queue of Bots that can be processed (holding two chips).

 So what happens to the input, well, let's see...